 If payment is not received by the twentieth day, it is considered delinquent pursuant to Rule 25-30.335(4), F.A.C.
 At that point in time, the utility may begin considering disconnecting service.
-Pursuant to Rule 25-30.320(2)(g), F.A.C., a utility may discontinue service for nonpayment of bills, provided the customer has been provided at least 5 working days' written notice, where there has been a diligent attempt to have the customer comply.
+Pursuant to Rule 25-30.320(2)(g), F.A.C., a utility may discontinue service for nonpayment of bills, provided the customer has been provided at least five working days' written notice, where there has been a diligent attempt to have the customer comply.
 Thus, the service cannot be disconnected until well after two months subsequent to the bill being rendered.
 Also, an additional month's usage has already been provided to the delinquent customer, and presumably another month's bill has been issued by the time service can be disconnected.

-Not only is collecting a customer deposit to recover this two-month period of service consistent with past Commission practice, it is also consistent with one of the fundamental principals of rate making ensuring that the costs of providing service is recovered from the cost causer.7 If utilities do not adequately collect deposits to cover the cost of providing service, the result would be an increase in its bad debt expense.
-Ultimately the appropriate amount of bad debt expense is included in the utility's revenue requirement, and therefore is included in the service rates charged to the general body of ratepayers.
+Not only is collecting a customer deposit to recover this two-month period of service consistent with our past practice, it is also consistent with one of the fundamental principals of ratemaking, which is ensuring that the costs of providing service is recovered from the cost causer.7 If utilities do not adequately collect deposits to cover the cost of providing service, the result would be an increase in its bad debt expense.
+Ultimately, the appropriate amount of bad debt expense is included in the utility's revenue requirement, and is, therefore, included in the service rates charged to the general body of ratepayers.

-Staff has calculated customer deposits using recommended rates and the average residential monthly bill for a 2-month period.
-A schedule of staff's recommended deposits follows:
+Using our approved rates and the average residential monthly bill for a 2-month period, we calculate customer deposits to be as follows: